laboon/ebook/text/41_advanced_unit_testing.md

 }
 ```

-This is better, but still not ideal.
-Extra statements are still required to set up the test.
-If we just pass in `DogFood` as a parameter to the method, like so:
+This is better, but still not ideal, as extra statements are still required to set up the test.
+If, instead, we just pass in `DogFood` as a parameter to the method, like so:

 ```java
 public class Dog {